enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 How to run a cosmology simulation
 =================================

-In order to run a cosmology simulation, you'll need to `build enzo.exe, inits.exe and ring.exe? </wiki/UserGuide/BuildingEnzo>`_. inits creates the initial conditions for your simulation, and ring splits up the root grid which is necessary if you're using parallel IO.
+In order to run a cosmology simulation, you'll need to build enzo.exe, inits.exe and ring.exe (see :doc:`building_enzo`) inits creates the initial conditions for your simulation, and ring splits up the root grid which is necessary if you're using parallel IO.
 Once you have built the three executables, put them in a common directory where you will run your test simulation.
 You will also save the inits and param files (shown and discussed below) in this directory.

 Creating initial conditions
 ---------------------------